jaokuean/team08-capstone/README.md

 while read requirement; do conda install --yes -c conda-forge -c pytorch -c anaconda -c ralexx $requirement || pip install $requirement; done < requirements.txt
 ```

-As there are additional files that are too big to upload to github, but are required to run the pipeline, you will also need to do the following steps:
+As there are additional files that are too big to upload to github, but are necessary to run the pipeline, you will also need to do the following steps:
 1. Place the **data** folder in the root folder
-2. Place "model_final.pth" into the **table_detection** folder
+2. Place "model_final.pth" into the **table_extraction** folder
 3. unzip the bert model "uncased_L-12_H-768_A-12.zip" and place it inside the root folder
-4. Change a file in the detectron2 package by commenting out the second code line that starts with "model.to()".
+4. Edit the build.py file in the detectron2 package by commenting out the second code line that starts with "model.to()".
 Skip this step if you have GPU on your machine.
 The file is located at a path similar to this /Users/xinminaw/opt/anaconda3/envs/env_name/lib/python3.7/site-packages/detectron2/modelling/meta_arch/build.py

 Note : If you did not clone this repository but used the zip file specified in our report in obtain our codes and data, you can skip steps 1,2 and 3.